bdnhrsn/Sonic/WORKFLOW.md

 ### The solution: Github + Git submodules

 - Problem 1 is easily solved with Github hosting.
 Anyone working on the Sonic project who plans to modify source code directly should be familiar with the basics of Git.
 - Problem 2 and 3 are somewhat related.
 To resolve these issues, use the Sonic Library as a Git submodule within the demo app's repository.
 If you're lazy, you can just fork [the SonicDemo repository](https://github.com/philadelphiagamelab/SonicDemo.git) that already has this setup and use that as a starting point.
-If you want to import Sonic into an existing iOS app, or if you want a little more freedom in how you set things up, follow the [Setup steps](#Setup)
+If you want to import Sonic into an existing iOS app, or if you want a little more freedom in how you set things up, follow the Setup instructions.

 #### Setup